 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE COURTS OR REGULATORS

-CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO:
+CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

-The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134(3)(m) of the Companies Act 2013 read withRule 8 of the Companies (Accounts) Rules 2014 is annexed herewith as Annexure E.
+The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134(3)(m) of the Companies Act 2013 read withRule 8 of the Companies (Accounts) Rules 2014 is annexed herewith as Annexure F.

 RISK MANAGEMENT POLICY AND ITS IMPLEMENTATION

 In line with the new regulatory requirements the Company has formally framed a RiskManagement Policy to identify assess monitor and mitigate various risks to key businessobjectives.
 Major risks identified by the businesses and functions are systematicallyaddressed through mitigating actions on a continuing basis.
-These are discussed at themeetings of the Audit Committee and the Board of Directors of theCompany.
+These are discussed at themeetings of the Audit Committee of the Company.